 It’s All About Learning As You Go

-Ironically, measuring growth, profitably, and company performance can feel like guesswork at times.
+Ironically, measuring growth, profitability, and company performance (ROI) can feel like guesswork at times.
 This is especially true during those times when you fail to hit your set targets and goals.
 However, as discouraging as this may be, you should not let this get to you.

 Perhaps the most important thing when it comes to measuring business performance isn’t just knowing what the right metrics are, but also the ability to adapt and learn from your mistakes, customers, as well as your company overall.